bradclovell/Polecat/README.md

 ## Use of External Resources

-This project uses resources from the [Maia Chess](https://maiachess.com/) project to model human behavior as well as technology from the [Leela Chess Zero](https://lczero.org/) engine to evaluate neural networks trained by Maia and by Leela Chess Zero project contributors.
+This project uses resources from the [Maia Chess](https://maiachess.com/) project to model human behavior, as well as technology from the [Leela Chess Zero](https://lczero.org/) engine to evaluate neural networks trained by Maia and by Leela Chess Zero project contributors.
 This project also includes a distribution of the [Stockfish](https://stockfishchess.org/) engine for move recommendation and as a basis of comparison in testing Polecat's effectiveness.

 ## Technical Implementation